Dixith1196/THE-HUNT/Harika/README.md

 ## Half day 1:
 1. Discussed about the project.
-2. Divinding the tasks among the team members.
+2. Divided the tasks among the team members.
-3. Understanding the requirements(RFP)
+3. Understanding the requirements(RFP)of the project.
-4. Clarifying the doubts with team members.
+4. Clarifying the doubts by collaborating with team members.
-5. Developed ER diagrams
+5. Developed ER diagrams and relationships among the entities.

     [Github commit link](https://github.com/Dixith1196/THE-HUNT/commit/11cfaaa622335c406ba8d1059c96b0835815f736)